-Established in 2012, the South Central Climate Adaptation Science Center provides decisions makers with the science, tools, and information they need to address the impacts of climate variability and change on their areas of responsibility.
+Established in 2012, the South Central Climate Adaptation Science Center provides decision makers with the science, tools, and information they need to address the impacts of climate variability and change on their areas of responsibility.
 The Center will transform how climate science is conducted and applied in the south-central United States.
 We support big thinking, including multi-institutional and stakeholder-driven approaches to assessing the impact of climate extremes on natural and cultural resources.

 The Department of the Interior South Central Climate Adaptation Science Center (CASC) is part of a federal network of eight Climate Adaptation Science Centers managed by the U.S. Geological Survey National Climate Adaptation Science Center (NCASC).
 The NCASC and regional CASCs work with natural and cultural resource managers to gather the scientific information and build the tools needed to help fish, wildlife and ecosystems adapt to the impacts of climate change.